SQream/sqream_docs/feature_guides/data_encryption_syntax.rst

 ------------------------+----------+
 Jayson Christopher Tatum|-561885196|

-Example of querying the encrypted data using ``WHERE`` clause on an encrypted column:
+Example of querying the encrypted data using ``WHERE`` clause on an encrypted column

 .. code-block:: psql